 I’m Not Sure What To Do

 The next place to go any time you’re having trouble is directly with the classroom teacher.
 Emails are available for our staff by clicking on Classroom at the top, then selecting the appropriate grade level.
 When you click on a teacher’s photo, you’ll find their email as well as their bio.

 You can also use a variety of self-help documents for the most common problems.
 Click the link below to look at the Level 0 Support resources, including those self-help guides.
 It’s a great place to start!

 My iPad Isn’t Working Right

 When Level 0 Support doesn’t work, we’re on to asking for help, and for that, we’re in Level 1.
 The link below will take you to the Level 1 Support form, where you can request assistance.
 Please use this form after you have tried all self-help Level 0 steps, so we can track your issue and escalate it if need be.
-Mr. Reeves handles all Level 1 Support issues initially.
+The ITC handles all Level 1 Support issues initially.

 - iPad: Level 1 Support (ITC)